eclipse-volttron/volttron-openadr-ven/README.md

 # Testing

 If you don't have a dedicated VTN to test the VolttronOpenADR against, you can setup a local VTN instead.
+This VTN will be hosted at localhost on port 8080 (i.e. 127.0.0.1:8080).
+This VTN will accept registrations from a VEN named 'ven123', requests all reports that the VEN offers, and create an Event for the VEN.
 After setting up a local VTN, configure an VolttronOpenADRVen Agent against that local VTN and then install the agent on your VOLTTRON instance.
+Ensure that the VOLTTRON instance is running on the same host that the VTN is running on.

 To setup a local VTN, we have provided a script and a custom agent configuration for convenience.
 Follow the steps below to setup a local VTN and corresponding Volttron OpenADRVen Agent: